-The School of Information Sciences was launched on 1 January 2011.
-The predecessor of the School, the Faculty of Information Sciences was founded in 2001.
+The School of Information Sciences was founded on 1 January 2011.
+Its predecessor, the Faculty of Information Sciences was founded in 2001.
 However, in most disciplines of the School teaching commenced already in the 1960s as the University was started.

 The School of Information Sciences consists of a versatile collection of sciences dealing with information processing, management and use.
 For students, the School offers five different majors: Information Studies and Interactive Media, Mathematics, Statistics, Computer Science, and Interactive Technology.
 Some of these are available in Finland only at the University of Tampere.

 Our graduates are speedily recruited into e.g. business, industry and the public sector.
-Graduates from Information Studies and Interactive Media work for example in libraries and information services.
-Mathematics students can train as Mathematics subject teachers, or they can work as teachers in other sectors and as researchers.
+Graduates from Information Studies and Interactive Media work, for example, in libraries and information services.
+Mathematics students can act as Mathematics subject teachers, or they can work as teachers in other sectors and as researchers.
 Statistics graduates are needed in many areas of society and research.
 Computer scientists have found positions as software developers, usability experts and project leaders.

 The teaching offered by the School is constantly developed alongside with the society’s growing and changing needs to manage information.
 The research undertaken by the School is internationally renowned and well-connected.
 The research is focused on different methods of organizing, processing and using information.
 The aim of the research is to produce new information and expertise that can be utilized in developing knowledge-based products and information services.